Euro zone seeks to soften German opposition to stimulus spending

 EU officials are nevertheless seeking last-minute changes to the French and Italian budgets for 2015 to reduce their fiscal deficits, sources have told Reuters -- a sign of the difficult balancing act underway in the euro zone.

-Ministers will also hear from European Union and IMF inspectors on Greece’s plans to exit its financial rescue program in 2015, a year ahead of schedule.
+Ministers will also hear from European Union and IMF inspectors on Greece’s plans to exit its financial rescue programme in 2015, a year ahead of schedule.

 There are signs that a poor run of German data may be softening Chancellor Angela Merkel’s opposition to public spending.
 Merkel says her government is exploring ways to encourage more investment in the German economy, which contracted by 0.2 percent in the second quarter and could weaken further going into 2015.